hitbc/deSAMBA/README.md

 ## Introduction

+deSAMBA(de Bruijn graph-based Sparse Approximate Match Block Analyzer) is a tailored long read classification approach using a novel sparse approximate match-based pseudo alignment algorithm.
+Benchmarks on real datasets demonstrate that deSAMBA enables to simultaneously achieve fast speed and good classification yields, which outperforms state-of-the-art tools and has many potentials to cutting-edge metagenomics studies.

 ## Memory usage

 DeSAMBA fits modern servers and the peak memory footprint depends on the size and complexity of reference genome.
 Memory used for building index is bigger than running classification, so you can build index in a server with big memory and distribute the index in a small one.
 For opinion "all"(see opinion part for detail), 160 Gigabytes memory is required to build index, and 69 Gigabytes to run classification (Nov 2018, 35 Gigabytes of reference genome).
 For opinion "viral", 3 Gigabytes memory is required to build index, and 1 Gigabytes to run classification.
-As NCBI RefSeq database grows fast, more memory mey be required by now.
+As NCBI RefSeq database growing fast, more memory mey be required at present.

 When memory not enough in server, you can split reference genome into small pieces, then build index and classify reads separately.